-Non-paternity events (NPEs) are also referred to as “mis-attributed paternity” or paternal discrepancy, in some circles.
+Non-paternity events (NPEs) are sometimes called mis-attributed paternity, not parent expected, or paternal discrepancy, in some circles.
 Basically, this means that paternity has been incorrectly assigned to the wrong male.

 Sometimes, a person who was adopted might not be aware that they were adopted, and this person or their descendants might use the term “NPE” to describe the situation when they realize that their DNA results don’t show what they expected to see.

 The NPE that I have mentioned towards the beginning of this post from my family tree occurred very long ago.
 My grandfather’s favorite aunt was born in 1898, after all, and so it is ancient family history.